73 Amazing and Interesting Facts & Trivia About Florida

 Welcome to the Florida entry of Content Bash’s series about the 50 nifty states!
 From Alabama to Delaware to Hawaii to Illinois to Alaska to Kentucky to Maine to Maryland to Massachusetts, we’re collecting as many entertaining, interesting, cool, weird, and informative facts and pieces of trivia we can get our hands on about all 50 states.

-What is Florida Known For?
+What is Florida known for?

 1. Theme parks!
 There are tons of them in Florida, and Orlando in particular has a bunch of them, like Seaworld, Universal Studios, and of course, Disney World.
 There’s also LEGOLAND in Lakeland, and Busch Gardens in Tampa.